PROGRAM POLICIES

 Supervision:

-At clearly defined times Program Staff may allow students to move freely within a predefined area, accompanied by a fellow student.
-At times during unstructured time students may be amongst themselves and not overseen by Program Staff.
-During such times it is especially important that the student respect the safety rules and guidelines and exercise caution and good judgment in order to provide their safety and wellbeing.
+At times during unstructured time, students may be amongst themselves and not overseen by GLA Program Staff.
+During such times it is especially important that the student respect the safety rules and guidelines and exercise caution and good judgment in order to ensure their safety and well-being.
+The student understands that they are not allowed to leave the group while outside the Home Base boundaries without permission from GLA Program Staff.

 Personal Safety & Wellbeing:

-Students must display respectful listening and follow all rules set forth by any Program Staff or adult in charge of the group.
+Students must display respectful listening and follow all rules set forth by any GLA Program Staff or adult in charge of the group.

 No Tolerance of Alcohol, Tobacco Products and Other Drugs:

-The possession, consumption, attempted sale or purchase of alcoholic beverages, tobacco products, or any illicit or illegal drugs, or assisting others to engage in such activity, is strictly prohibited during the program – even if permitted by local laws or by laws of the student’s home country, and any violation of this rule may result in immediate expulsion from the program based Terra’s best judgment and understanding of the situation.
+Strictly prohibited during the program.
+Even if permitted by local laws or by laws of the student’s home country, any violation of this rule may result in immediate expulsion from the program based on GLA’s best judgment and understanding of the situation:

-Program Staff reserves the right to search student belongings at their discretion in cases where drug, tobacco or alcohol possession is suspected.
+(2) Assisting others to engage in such activity.
+Program staff reserves the right to search student belongings at their discretion in cases where drug, tobacco, or alcohol possession is suspected.
+Smoking tobacco, vaping products of any kind, and using tobacco products are prohibited on all GLA programs, even with parental consent.

-Students are responsible for reporting any serious misconduct that they witness to a Program Staff member.
+Items that are in violation of the no-tolerance policy will be confiscated by staff and will not be returned to the Student.
+Students are responsible for reporting any serious misconduct that they witness to a program staff member.
 If a student chooses not to report, they are also in violation of the Code of Conduct and the situation will be handled accordingly.

 Knives and Other Weapons: